cosinekitty/astronomy/source/js/README.md

 <a name="Astronomy.ContinuousFunction"></a>

 ### Astronomy.ContinuousFunction ⇒ <code>number</code>
-A continuous function of time used in a call to the <code>Search</code> function.
+A continuous function of time used in a call to the `Search` function.

 **Kind**: static typedef of [<code>Astronomy</code>](#Astronomy)